eugeneyan/eugeneyan/README.md

 ### 👋 Hi, I'm Eugene Yan

 I design, build, and operate machine learning systems that serve customers at scale.
-Currently, I'm an Applied Scientist at Amazon helping users read more, and get more out of reading.
+Currently, I'm a Senior Applied Scientist at Amazon helping users read more, and get more out of reading.
 Outside of work, I also...

 - 📝 [Write](https://eugeneyan.com/writing/) & [speak](https://eugeneyan.com/speaking/) about machine learning systems, engineering, and career.
 - 📌 [Curate](https://applyingml.com) papers, guides, and interviews on how to apply machine learning.